Love Progress Park is targeted leadership training for students and athletes who desire a real world, MBA-style

 Generally, we work with girls in grades 6-12.
-Each program or event (Lead Groups, Clinics, Camps, HEROwn Story Leadership Project, etc.) has specific age requirements listed in the event descriptions.
+Each program or event (L.E.A.D.
+Groups, Leadership Project, etc.) has specific age requirements listed in the event descriptions.

 Love Progress Park has a strict no refund policy once students receive our official Playbook, attend the first day of programming, or make their first programming payment installment.
 There may be exceptions given for long-term illness.

 The L.E.A.D. acronym stands for Live Excellence Achieve Dreams.
 Girls in L.E.A.D.
 Groups establish their values, core strengths, goals & dreams, then work a plan to start moving toward realizing their individual leadership potential.
-Weekly leadership practices are times girls in L.E.A.D. groups collaborate on an entrepreneurial project that sparks creativity and empowers each girl to navigate the entrepreneurial process, build their self-belief, and connect with peers and Coaches to help follow through.
-Lead Groups become true friend-groups and give girls a safe social space to grow in as young women and future leaders year over year.
+Weekly leadership practices are times girls in L.E.A.D. groups collaborate on an entrepreneurial project that sparks creativity and empowers each girl to navigate the entrepreneurial process, build their self-belief, and connect with peers and coaches to help follow through.
+L.E.A.D.
+Groups become true friend-groups and give girls a safe social space to grow in as young women and future leaders year over year.

 The Winter Leadership Project and Summer HEROwn Story Leadership Project are multi-day fun and inspirational workshops teaching leadership strategies to build confidence, physical fitness, mindsets that overcome fear and enable resilience, and so much more for the purpose of motivating girls to write the next year’s story of their lives with themselves as the HERO at the end.
-The vision and goal-setting challenge gives girls a view of what is possible when they have a plan of attack and let us become their guides to getting through to their goals.
+The vision and goal-setting challenges give girls a perspective of what is possible when they have a plan of attack and let us become their guides to getting through to their goals.

 We are thrilled to offer a Scholarship Program!
-This program aims to help future leaders reach their goals by covering the cost of joining a Lead Group for one year through scholarship funds provided by generous individuals and community partners who want to see young women live with the courage to lead!
+This program aims to help future leaders reach their goals by covering the cost of joining leadership experiences for one year through scholarship funds provided by generous individuals and community partners who want to see young women live with the courage to lead!
 Please email us at [email protected] to learn more.